ni/nimi-python/docs/nifgen/functions.rst

-    .. note:: When used on some signal generators, the device is reset after the :py:meth:`nifgen.Session.self_test` function runs.
-If you use the :py:meth:`nifgen.Session.self_test` function, your device may not be in its previously configured state after the function runs.
+    .. note:: When used on some signal generators, the device is reset after the :py:meth:`nifgen.Session.self_test` method runs.
+If you use the :py:meth:`nifgen.Session.self_test` method, your device may not be in its previously configured state after the method runs.